Arville Funk

-Arville Lynn Funk (1929–1990) was a lawyer, teacher, author, and an Indiana historian.
+Arville Lynn Funk (1929–1990) was a United States lawyer, teacher, author, and an Indiana historian.
 He was born in Harrison County, Indiana, the son of Herman E. and Elsie McGonigle Funk.
 He attended public school in Corydon and studied law in New Albany.
 He opened a law practice in Corydon where he lived most of his life.

 A member of the Indiana Historical Society and the Harrison County Indiana Historical and Genealogical Society, Funk was most interested in Indiana's Civil War History.
 He authored several books about Indiana history and commonly wrote an abbreviated version of his larger works dedicated to Harrison County topics.
 His many books include: